MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/06-conclusion.md

 ## Asking strangers for help

 If you are unable to determine what's wrong with your own code, the internet offers several possible ways to get help: asking questions on programming websites, interacting with developers on GitHub, chatting with other programmers on Slack, or reaching out on Twitter.
-If you're intimidated by asking people on the internet, you can also reach out to [people at the University of Michigan](#get-help-and-connect).
+If you're intimidated by asking people on the internet, you can also reach out to folks in the department, or attend Hacky Hour.
 You don't have to do this all on your own.
 However, there are some important things to keep in mind when asking questions - whether it be to people on the internet, or to people at the university.
 You may want to consider these tips to help you increase your chances of getting the support you need:
 * First, provide a brief summary of what you are trying to accomplish.
 You may have been working on the problem for a long time but the person you are asking will have no idea of your work until now.
 Keep it short and focus on your ultimate goal rather than just talking about your code.
 Sometimes there may better ways to solve the problem than the solution you've attempted this far.
 * Then, briefly mention what you've tried so far.
 Maybe mention the search terms you used online or the specific documentation you've looked at.
 It should be clear that you've at least tried to solve the problem yourself first (after all, that's the way you're most likely to learn the most).
 * Now, describe the problem you are having.
 Don't just say "the code doesn't work."
 Are you getting an error?
 If so, what is the exact message?
 Are you getting unexpected results?
 If so, then what exactly were you expecting to happen?